 Averted in Gun.
 Horses have a health bar that depletes each time you spur them on or attack them.
 They can also be killed instantly with a shot to the head, which is a useful tactic when up against mounted enemies.
 Further averting it, you can buy higher quality shoes and feed to allow your horse to last longer/recover faster, although those shoes also magically appear on every horse you ride...

 Horses in Red Dead Redemption do not require feeding, cleaning, watering, healing or having their shoes changed and can be ridden for days on end without need for rest or sleep; but if you spur them too much they will try to throw you off them.
-Wild horses require to be captured and tamed first, or you won't be able to ride them.
+Wild horses have to be captured and tamed first, or you won't be able to ride them.

 Who can forget the infamous Rooster Teeth Unicorn?